Modeling the spatial growth of cities: Spatial dynamics in geography and economics

 Model performance was evaluated by comparing simulated and observed urban growth patterns in selected subregions.
 In the Helensvale region, $65\%$ of urban change was correctly reproduced, with a $34\%$ omission error.
 In the Labrador region, accuracy improved to $74\%$, with a 26\% omission.
 Across the broader Gold Coast, the overall agreement reached $63\%$.

 These results demonstrate that cellular automata incorporating constraint-based rules can effectively simulate regional-scale urbanization.
 The inclusion of stochastic constraint terms captures the uncertainty and heterogeneity inherent in real-world urban development.
 Such models provide a quantitative framework for evaluating alternative land-use policies, simulating growth under different planning regimes, and supporting decision-making in spatial planning.
+These are essential considerations, in the light of the empirical studies discussed in~\ref{subsec:shape},~\ref{subsec:street} and~\ref{subsec:impact}.

 Overall, this approach frames urban growth as a self-organizing process influenced by environmental, institutional, and economic factors.
 The stochastic treatment of constraints allows for realistic modeling of complex urban trajectories and facilitates scenario-based exploration of future spatial dynamics.